-In line with our Zero Discharge Goals, District staff is continually identifying methods of reducing both District and private sanitary sewer overflows.
-The staff has implemented a geographic information system (GIS) during the past 5 years.
-Utilizing the GIS and other District tools, staff will identify trouble spots where sanitary sewer overflows are problematic and recommend either increased maintenance or line rehabilitation.
-The District staff and consultants will develop a line rehabilitation funding assessment designed to reduce sewer overflows causes by infiltration and inflow (I & I), line failure and line restrictions.
-Funding will be sufficient to support the replacement of sewerage pipe in excess of 75 years old.
-District staff will increase its public outreach program in order to reduce the discharge items that can cause sewer overflows.
-District staff will continue and improve the Fats.
-Oils & Grease program.
-District staff will work with consultants and the public to develop a District lateral ordinance.
-District staff and consultants will develop a sewer capacity fee ordinance that will incorporate a fee for discharge of I & I. District staff will develop a lateral inspection ordinance which will require industrial and commercial customers to repair or replace their lateral if certain criteria are met such as remodeling.
-District staff and consultants will also develop a program to address vard drainage from homes in the Santa Venetia area.
+In line with our Zero Spill Goals, District staff is continually identifying methods to reduce both District and private sanitary sewer overflows.
+The staff has implemented a geographic information system (GIS) in order to be able to schedule maintenance and identify trouble spots where sanitary sewer overflows are problematic and recommend either increased maintenance or line rehabilitation.
+The sewer system replacement goal will be to replace sewerage pipe in excess of 75 years old.
+District staff will continue its public outreach program in order to reduce the discharge items that can cause sewer overflows.
+The District will increase oversight of its Fats, Oils & Grease program.
+In 2016 the Board will consider a lateral inspection ordinance which will require industrial and commercial customers to repair or replace their lateral if certain criteria are met such as sale, lateral failure or major remodeling.
+District staff and consultants will develop a program to address sewer lateral vard drainage from homes in the Santa Venetia area.
 District staff continues to improve the reliability of the District's sewage pump stations by improving maintenance and repair programs.
 The District has implemented several sewage pump station capital improvement programs designed to improve efficiency and reliability through the installation of new technology such as Supervisory Control and Data Acquisition Systems (SCADA).
-The Sewer System Management Plant Capacity Assessment was completed in 2008.
-The plan identified several potential sewer system bottle necks.
-A consultant has completed the Terra Linda Trunk study.
-The study identified options to eliminate the exposed sewer main crossing Gallinas Creek, provide larger lines for flow equalization and provide sufficient sewer capacity to eliminate sewer spills at the Las Gallinas Avenue and Manual T. Freitas siphon.
-The consultant is currently designing modifications to the John Duckett Pump Station to eliminate the exposed Gallinas Creek crossing and to address capacity issues identified in the study.
+The 2008 Sewer System Management Plant Capacity Assessment identified several potential sewer system bottle necks.
+In 2014, a large portion of the lower Marinwood trunk sewer, identified in the 2008 Assessment, was replaced.
+The Terra Linda Trunk study identified options to eliminate the exposed sewer main crossing Gallinas Creek, provide larger lines for flow equalization and provide sufficient sewer capacity to eliminate sewer spills at the Las Gallinas Avenue and Manual T. Freitas siphon.
+The consultant is currently designing a new John Duckett Pump Station to eliminate the exposed Gallinas Creek crossing and to address capacity issues identified in the study.
+In 2015, the District installed a relief sewer to reduce or eliminate sewer spills caused by the Manuel T. Freitas siphon restriction.